 Wash and dry all produce.
-Adjust rack to upper position and preheat oven to 400 degrees.
+Preheat oven to 400 degrees.
 Cut potatoes into 1-inch cubes.
-Place potatoes and cauliflower in a large pot with a pinch of salt and enough water to cover by 1 inch.
+Place potatoes and half the cauliflower in a large pot with a pinch of salt and enough water to cover by 1 inch (we sent more cauliflower than needed).
 Bring to a boil and cook until very tender, 12-15 minutes.
 Drain and return to pot.

-Meanwhile, heat a large drizzle of oil in a large pan over medium-high heat.
-Season pork all over with salt, pepper, and thyme.
-Add to pan and cook, turning occasionally, until browned all over, 4-8 minutes.
+Meanwhile, heat a drizzle of oil in a large pan over high heat.
+Season pork all over with salt, pepper, and ½ tsp thyme (we sent more).
+Add to pan and cook, turning, until browned all over, 8-10 minutes.

-Trim any tough ends or strings from snap peas.
+Trim tough ends and strings from snap peas.
 Once pork has browned, transfer to a baking sheet, placing toward one side.
-Add snap peas to other side and toss with a large drizzle of oil and pinch of salt and pepper.
-Roast in oven until pork reaches desired doneness and snap peas are tender, 10-12 minutes.
+Add snap peas to other side and toss with a drizzle of oil and pinch of salt and pepper.
+Roast in oven until pork is cooked to desired doneness and snap peas are tender, 10-12 minutes.

-Halve and remove core from apples, then chop into ½-inch cubes.
-Melt 2 TBSP butter with a large drizzle of oil in pan used for pork over medium heat.
-Add apples and cook, tossing occasionally, until golden, 5-7 minutes.
+Halve and remove core from apple, then chop into ½-inch cubes.
+Melt 1 TBSP butter with a drizzle of oil in same pan over medium heat.
+Add apple and cook until golden, 5-7 minutes, tossing occasionally.
 Season with salt and pepper.
-Stir in stock concentrates and ½ cup water.
-Increase heat to medium high and cook until apples are tender, 3-4 minutes.
+Stir in stock concentrate and ½ cup water.
+Increase heat to medium high and cook until apple is tender and sauce is thick, 3-4 minutes.